-Since we know climate change is not going anywhere soon, it’s time to adapt and prepare for wildfires and the changes we’re already experiencing.
-Here are four climate change preparedness resources you can use this season:
+First and foremost, we need to transition of off fossil fuels as quickly as humanly possible.
+We also need to embrace a more climate-friendly approach to forest management.
+At the same time, we know climate change is not going anywhere soon.
+It’s time to adapt and prepare for wildfires and the changes we’re already experiencing.
+Here are four wildfire preparedness resources you can use this season:

 - Green your yard: adapt your lawn for drought and climate resilience.
 Americans use 1/3 of all residential water for irrigation — mostly of lawns, which are dead zones for bird, bee, and insect habitat, and generators of fertilizer, pesticides, and gas-powered equipment emissions.
 Lawn Love also offers a guide for fire-resistant landscaping.